thor314/obsidian-setup/README.md

 ### Changelog
 Roughly bi-annual updates to this vault since end of 2022.
 - 2023-12-22 - tweet got some attention so did one more light editing pass and cleaned up vimrc + preamble.sty.
 Then cleaned up part 3.
+Added the meme-folder workflow.
 - 2023-12-21 - rewrote a good portion of parts 1 and 2, reduced cruft, made workflow descriptions clearer, update vimrc
 - 2023-05-31 - how was I this bad at writing...added a few plugins, gcal, hotkey helper, latex preamble
 - 2022-11-17 - first draft finished